-- 9. The Committee regrets that some of the concerns and recommendations (CRC/C/15/Add.25 of 24 October 1994) it made upon consideration of the State party's initial report (CRC/C/3/Add.10) have been insufficiently addressed, especially those regarding the reform of the national legislation relating to child labour (§17), the need for monitoring the implementation of children's rights (§19), the comprehensive reform of the juvenile justice system (§20), the allocation of sufficient resources to children (§21), the urgent measures needed to combat all forms of discrimination against children (§22) and the measures needed to prevent violence against children including disappearances and arbitrary detention (§24). - 10.
-The Committee urges the State party to make every effort to address those recommendations from the concluding observations of the initial report that have not yet been implemented and to address the list of concerns contained in the present concluding observations on the second periodic report.
+9. The Committee regrets that some of the concerns and recommendations (CRC/C/15/Add.25) it made upon consideration of the State party's initial report (CRC/C/3/Add.10) have been insufficiently addressed, especially those regarding the reform of the national legislation relating to child labour (para.
+17), the need for monitoring the implementation of children's rights (para.
+19), the comprehensive reform of the juvenile justice system (para.
+20), the allocation of sufficient resources to children (para.
+21), the urgent measures needed to combat all forms of discrimination against children (para.
+22) and the measures needed to prevent violence against children, including disappearances and arbitrary detention (para.
+24).

+10. The Committee urges the State party to make every effort to address those recommendations contained in its concluding observations on the initial report that have not yet been implemented and to address the list of concerns contained in the present concluding observations on the second periodic report.